metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 mirrord exec --no-fs -x NODE_ENV -p example-blog-<hash>-<hash> --steal yarn -- workspace blog dev
 ```

-And now refresh the page and the result should return now.
+Refresh the page, and you should now be able to see the result.

 > Note connection to the blog container is still required for this step, please reference [Mirroring](#traffic-mirroring)